Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Step3: Install Boost

 	- Download Boost `Boost's page <https://sourceforge.net/projects/boost/files/boost-binaries/>`_.
-Choose the right version according to your visual studio verson (For VS 2017 you choose msvc-14.1-64, VS2019 msvc-14.2-64.).
+Choose the right version according to your visual studio version (For VS 2017 you choose msvc-14.1-64, VS2019 msvc-14.2-64.).
 	- Extract the file to the assigned folder.
-	- Set environment: BOOST_HOME to its directory (User variables), and the path $BoostDirectory/lib64-msvc-14.1$ to enviromental variables (System variables).
+	- Set environment: BOOST_HOME to its directory (User variables), and the path $BoostDirectory/lib64-msvc-14.1$ to environmental variables (System variables).

 .. figure:: figures/Boost_1.png
    :width: 600 px